 The spacious rose garden on undulating ground is superb for a romantic stroll and contains the NZ Rose Trials and a French Rose Garden.
 There is a Camellia Garden and a wide lawn flanked by rhododendrons with stunning spring displays.
 On the upper level a colourful Victorian themed flower garden includes several well-stocked greenhouses planted in a similar theme.

 Opening Hours and Tariffs

-The most-visited gardens are the American Modernist Garden, Chinese Scholar’s Garden, English Flower Garden, Japanese Garden of Contemplation, Indian Char Bagh Garden, Maori Garden, The Italian Renaissance Garden, Tudor and Tropical Gardens.
-Hamilton Gardens is a hive of creativity with new spaces being constructed.
+The most-visited gardens are the American Modernist Garden followed by the Chinese Scholar’s Garden, English Flower Garden, Japanese Garden of Contemplation, Indian Char Bagh Garden, Maori Garden, The Italian Renaissance Garden, Tudor and Tropical Gardens.
+Hamilton Gardens are a hive of creativity with new spaces being constructed.

 The Rogers Rose Garden tells the story of the development of the modern rose through a series of themed areas that each focuses on a different aspect.

 The themed areas of the Rogers Rose Garden include: